-A 2020 meta-analysis of studies concerning pregnancy outcomes according to vaginal microbiota, in sub-Saharan Africa, showed that an association between BV and PTB was not systematically reported (positive in seven out of nine studies).86 Another recent meta-analysis including 44 studies found no difference in the incidence of PTB and related outcomes from treatment of asymptomatic women with BV in a general obstetric population.87 Thus, the United States Preventative Services Task Force recommends against screening for BV in pregnant women not at increased risk for preterm delivery and concludes there is insufficient evidence to assess the benefits and harms of screening for BV in pregnant persons at increased risk for preterm delivery.88 substantial bias due to the small numbers of studies available for analysis and high rate of loss to follow-up and concluded there was insufficient evidence to support routine use of antibiotics during pregnancy to prevent infectious adverse effects.
+A 2020 meta-analysis of studies concerning pregnancy outcomes according to vaginal microbiota, in sub-Saharan Africa, showed that an association between BV and PTB was not systematically reported (positive in seven out of nine studies).
+Another recent meta-analysis including 44 studies found no difference in the incidence of PTB and related outcomes from treatment of asymptomatic women with BV in a general obstetric population.
+Thus, the United States Preventative Services Task Force recommends against screening for BV in pregnant women not at increased risk for preterm delivery and concludes there is insufficient evidence to assess the benefits and harms of screening for BV in pregnant persons at increased risk for preterm delivery.